derekdstratton/advice-learning/next-todo.md

 (such as removing deaths).
 5. Other configurables: loss function, learning rate, random sampler methods for dataloader, different batch sizes, optimizers
+6. Get GPUs working
+    - they work, but theyre slow unless batches of >1 are used so we can actually use it lol
+7. create a `requirements.txt` or something for easy installation: i just needed torch, torchvision, and pandas for train. test needs gym, gym-super-mario-bros

 #### Convenience/Style
 - make it so git lfs tracks SuperMario dataset (i messed it up)